 A. Check for visitors

 Installing a security camera or video doorbell helps you know when guests show up (welcome or otherwise).
-You can even record video directly to your paid iCloud storage if the camera supports HomeKit Secure Video.
+You can even record video directly to your paid iCloud storage if the camera supports HomeKit Secure Video, like Abode security cameras.

 B. Lock up